Showing posts with label scenic areas. Show all posts

 Just a quick 15-minute drive up a scenic, winding road will lead you to Virginia City, a charming town steeped in rich mining history and that classic “old west” feel.

 Throughout the year, Virginia City comes alive with annual events, parades, and tours, making it a hotspot for tourists.
 With ghost tours, saloons, restaurants, and unique boutiques, there’s no shortage of exciting experiences waiting for you in the "Wild Wild West."
-It’s definitely one of my favorite things about living in Reno, and I can never get enough of it.

 Notes

--The park covers 2 acres.
+-The park covers approximately 2 acres.

--There’s partial shade available under the trees.
+-Partial shade is available under the trees.

--There are no restrooms on-site.
+-There are no functional restrooms on site, so plan accordingly.

 Categorized under "Parks and Playgrounds" & "Scenic Overlooks"